yasinnaal/code-xml/README.md

 #### Reminder
 Don't forget me this weekend!

-#### XML Syntax Rules
+### XML Syntax Rules

 * The XML Prolog: <?xml version="1.0" encoding="UTF-8"?>
-* XML Documents Must Have a Root Element.
-XML documents must contain one root element that is the parent of all other elements
+* XML Documents Must Have a Root Element that is the parent of all other elements.
-* All XML Elements Must Have a Closing Tag
+* All XML Elements Must Have a Closing Tag.
-* XML Elements Must be Properly Nested
+* XML Elements Must be Properly Nested.
+* Comments in XML: <!-- This is a comment -->
+* XML Stores New Line as LF (Windows applications store a new line as: carriage return (CR+LF).